 Aaron is also an advocate for the awareness of disabilities in the arts, with a focus on the music industry.
-He writes essays the explore the experiences he has had with blindness and low-vision while working as a musician and navigating an industry that is highly competitive, and which sometimes overlooks the unique qualities of musicians and artists with disabilities.
+He writes essays that explore the experiences he has had with blindness and low-vision while working as a musician and navigating an industry that is highly competitive, and which sometimes overlooks the unique qualities of musicians and artists with disabilities.

 See tour dates, read blogs, view videos, and learn more about Aaron by visiting his website at www.AaronLefebvre.com, or by following him on Facebook, Twitter, and Instagram.